 Chaste tree D (5? they do very well!), Pomegranates D (6), Grapes Thompson Seedless (3), Yellow Bird of Paradise DN (3), Willows D (2), Bamboo (5), Reeds (6), Blackberry (3), Fig (1), Chichiquelite (huckleberry, hundreds of volunteers in the hoophouse)

-We also have a number of cuttings from willows, chaste trees and blackberries that seemed to have rooted and we’ll see i spring how many leaf out.
+We also have a number of cuttings from willows, chaste trees, and blackberries that seemed to have rooted and we’ll see in spring how many leaf out.

 Joshua Trees D (15?), catsclaw D (2), various yuccas, cholla, Mormon tea, sage, black brush (many), barrel cacti (10?) and lots of cacti we started from leaves neighbors gave to us.